symbiote-h2020/SymbIoTeAndroidClient/README.md

 * **[SymbIoTeSensorReadingTask](https://git-service.ait.ac.at/sim-symbiote/SymbIoTe-Android-Client/blob/master/app/src/main/java/at/ac/ait/sac/SymbIoTeSensorReadingTask.java)** - A background task to retrieve the actual sensor data from the target platform via SymbIoTe

+For a complete description of all the components, please check the [JavaDocs](https://github.com/symbiote-h2020/SymbIoTeAndroidClient/blob/master/javadoc/index.html).

 ## SymbIoTe dependency

 To use SymbIoTe in your own project just add the following dependency to your app level [build.gradle](https://git-service.ait.ac.at/sim-symbiote/SymbIoTe-Android-Client/blob/master/app/build.gradle):